gradle/build-tool-roadmap/README.md

 ## About this repository

-The goal of this project is to providehave a high-level overview of the Gradle Build Tool roadmap.
+The goal of this project is to provide a high-level overview of the Gradle Build Tool roadmap.
 Major engineering projects and user-facing features are captured as GitHub issues, which only Gradle staff can create or update.
 You can subscribe to this repository to get updates about the current projects.
 You can also see the status of each item on the [board](https://github.com/orgs/gradle/projects/31/views/1).

 The board also shows the past two quarters so that you can see what was delivered in recent Gradle releases.